 Watch John Lennon's mini bio:

-The Beatles were more self-aware than their previous pop sweepstakes aspirants.
-They recognized a certain absurdity to the pop game and seemed determined to go their own way.
-This attitude was always apparent in their dealings with the press.
-During such encounters, they would good-naturedly turn questions back to reporters or answer them with nonsense.
-The Beatles made it clear that they were independent thinkers who were going to do what they wanted to do, whether the world approved of them or not.
-Teens had cottoned on to the rebellious stance of James Dean and Elvis Presley a few years earlier; the Beatles adopted this stance, but they conveyed it in a more sophisticated and subtle way.
+More self-aware than previous pop idols, the Beatles recognized the absurdity of the showbiz apparatus and seemed determined to lampoon it.
+During press encounters, they would good-naturedly turn questions back to reporters or answer them with nonsense.
 Never as docile as Elvis, who was unfailingly polite to all adults no matter how crass they were, the Beatles’ quips during their press conferences could have genuine bite to them.
-It was one of many ways that they showed their awareness of the showbiz apparatus that they operated in and how deserving it was of lampooning.
 The resultant anarchy was confusing and charming to adults in equal measure.

-Occasionally the group would push their irreverence a bit too far; a John Lennon remark that they were “bigger than Jesus” resulted in record album bonfires in certain parts of the country and a temporary downturn in their sales in 1966.
-But most pop music fans (and if you were a fan of pop music in the 60s, you were a fan of the Beatles) appreciated the group’s honesty and trusted them.
+Occasionally the group pushed their irreverence a bit too far; a John Lennon remark that they were “bigger than Jesus” resulted in record album bonfires in certain parts of the country and a temporary downturn in their sales in 1966.
+But most pop music fans appreciated the group’s honesty and trusted them.
 This trust would only strengthen as the Beatles continued to grow and move into more esoteric areas musically and politically.
 Young people viewed the Beatles as their cultural representatives, and they followed the group’s lead.
 It wouldn’t be long before irreverence would turn national, and, after a time, become a permanent feature of American youth culture (some might say all of American culture).
 The Beatles, a self-contained unit with a damn-the-consequences attitude, had as much to do with this transformation as anyone.
-They also opened the door for any number of bands who could express this attitude more freely once the barrier had been pushed.

 3. The Beatles made long hair for men acceptable, even desirable.